codepr/pokespeare/README.md

 I didn't reach 100% test coverage as some parts I assume are already covered by the external library they relies on as I don't make any modifications beside calling their public methods (ex: pokespeare.http module).

+### Rust implementation

+I've tested a rough draft in Rust as well, very basic as I think I don't have enough experience with the language.
+Anyway the libraries I explored/adopted were [rocket](https://rocket.rs) as webframework with an eye for [worp](https://docs.rs/warp/0.2.4/warp/) but being more async oriented I ditched it. [serde](https://serde.rs/) for JSON marshalling and [reqwest](https://docs.rs/reqwest/0.10.7/reqwest/) to make requests to external APIs.

+Beside the good old borrow checker, I think the main thing I found myself unaccostumed it's the error handling and missing fields, but mainly because of habit with exceptions system or plain old return codes C/Go like; but I think it become very intuitive pretty fast and very powerful and neat as well.

+I really like cargo and the toolchain offered, way better than the python one, definetly interesting.